zmalone/chef-web-docs/source/common-use-cases/multi-node-ec2.md

       --identity-file ~/.ssh/aws.pem \
       --run-list "role[memcached]" \
       --ssh-user ubuntu

+[NOTE] AMIs are linked to a particular availability zone.

 Make sure you replace the flags appropiately for your region and configuration.
 Most of them are just implementation details, but the important thing to note is the `run-list` option, where we specified `role[memcached]`.
 This tells Chef to bootstrap this node with the memcached role (thus install memcached).
 This will take about 2 minutes to spin up.